CAS confirm Man City appeal against UEFA's Champions League ban | Goal.com

 The Court of Arbitration for Sport (CAS) has confirmed that they have registered an appeal from Manchester City as the reigning Premier League champions fight to overturn a two-season Champions League ban.

-UEFA found the club guilty of breaching Financial Fair Play rules and handed City a €30m fine on top of their two-year European suspension.
+UEFA found the club guilty of breaching Financial Fair Play rules and failing to cooperate with their investigation, handing City a €30m (£25m/$33m) fine on top of their two-year European suspension.

 City moved quickly to profess their innocence and vowed to prove UEFA wrong, with a CAS appeal the first order of business.